-When you join KDP select you are enrolled for 90 days in an exclusive partnership with KDP.
+When you join KDP Select, you are enrolled for 90 days in an exclusive partnership with KDP.
 This means you are tied to Amazon exclusively and cannot make your books available on other platforms.
-Instead, you have access to discount promotions:
+Instead, you have access to certain promotions.

-1. Free Book Giveaway: To give your book away for free up to 5 days during the 90 day enrollment in KDP select.
+1. Free Book Giveaway will give your book away for free up to 5 days during the 90 day enrollment in KDP select.
 In addition, your book is placed in Kindle Unlimited [KU] and the Kindle Owners Lending Library [KOLL] where prime members can borrow your book for free and you, as the author, get paid per number of pages read.

 Depending on the number of books borrowed or how many you have published, this could be very lucrative each month.